CTCA at Southwestern Regional Medical Center Backgrounder

 - Spiritual Care

-Patients and caregivers are positioned at the center of their own care through Patient Empowerment Medicine® (PEM), a model of care that CTCA pioneered.
-Using PEM, patients voice opinions and preferences to CTCA medical professionals – and are heard.
-They participate in their own treatment decision-making, and their choices are respected.
+Patients and caregivers are positioned at the center of their own care through Patient Empowered Care® (PEC), a model of care that CTCA pioneered.
+Using PEC, patients voice their opinions and preferences to CTCA medical professionals.
+Patients participate in their own treatment decision-making, and their choices are respected.